dzenbot/DZNEmptyDataSet/README.md

 ```

 ### Step 5: Deallocation
-It is very *important* to set the dataSetSource and dataSetDelegate to nil, on the viewcontroller's -dealloc method.
-Since this library uses KVO under the hood, it needs to remove the observer whenever the tableview is going to be released.
+It is very **important** to set the dataSetSource and dataSetDelegate to nil, on the viewcontroller's -dealloc method.
+Since this library uses KVO under the hood, the observer must be removed when the tableview is going to be released.

 ```
 - (void)dealloc